Derauche/Test-DApp/README.md

-"# function that returns the nth-rarest item "
+"# function that returns the nth-rarest item

-#"test-agorithm using javascript"
+   test-agorithm using javascript"